petarpetarpetar/5duo_2022/README.md

 - MongoDB Atlas (A cloud provider of MongoDB database)
 - mongoose (MongoDB driver for NodeJS)
 - Insomnia (Testing the app)

+## Testing
+Testing is done manually using Insomnia.
+You could also import collections from Postman to it.